Locations:

 How is Klippel-Trenaunay syndrome diagnosed?

 Healthcare providers initially diagnose KTS based on the physical signs.
-Because many KTS symptoms are present at birth, you or your baby may receive a diagnosis of KTS before leaving the hospital.
+You may get a KTS diagnosis if you have issues in two of these three areas: capillaries, veins or limbs.
+Because many KTS symptoms are present at birth, your baby may receive a diagnosis of KTS before leaving the hospital.

 Tests for Klippel-Trenaunay syndrome may include: